aniqatc/playground/README.md

 - `package.json` & `package-lock.json` refers to any dependencies relating to the frontend
 - `postcss.config.js`, `tailwind.config.js` and `webpack.config.js` are individual configuration files for PostCSS, Tailwind and Webpack

-Inside the `/client` directory: the `/public` directory contains all production-ready code, bundled and optimized using Webpack and the `/src` directory contains all source code, split between `/main` which represents the overall webpage & layout and `/widgets` which represents individual widgets
+**Inside the `/client` directory**: the `/public` directory contains all production-ready code, bundled and optimized using Webpack and the `/src` directory contains all source code, split between `/main` which represents the overall webpage & layout and `/widgets` which represents individual widgets

-- Inside `/widgets`, there are template files that represent reusable markup for the widgets (`_template.html` for main markup including title, like button, etc and `_border.html` to create an animated border around the widget card) and individual folders that hold the markup, styling and scripts for each widget
+- **Inside `/widgets`**, there are template files that represent reusable markup for the widgets (`_card.html` for main markup including title, like button, etc and `_border.html` to create an animated border around the widget card) and individual folders that hold the markup, styling and scripts for each widget
-- Inside `/main`, the main `index.html` file can be found, along with folders containing global styles and overall webpage functionality (e.g. handling the like button, theme toggling, etc)
+- **Inside `/main**`, the main `index.html` file can be found, along with folders containing global styles and overall webpage functionality (e.g. handling the like button, theme toggling, etc)

 **Webpack Configuration** for in `/client`